 Alcohol stoves have long been a standard of contemporary ultralight backpackers.
 Their virtues are well documented.
 They can be somewhat to extraordinarily lightweight, typically have no moving parts to break, clog, or otherwise misfire, fuel is cheap and easy to purchase, they are silent while operating, and so forth.
 Aside from cold temperatures, the case for the utility of alcohol stoves need not be made.
-What might need some justification is an alcohol stove system that costs $127.00 and doesn't even include a pot.
-Considering the popularity of alcohol stoves for ultralight backpackers was built upon the backs of tuna can stoves, which were in essence free, there better be a good reason for such a tony unit.
+What might need some justification is an alcohol stove system that costs $127 (*at time of writing, but $112 currently) and doesn’t even include a pot.
+Considering the popularity of alcohol stoves for ultralight backpackers was built upon the backs of tuna can stoves, which were in essence free, there better be good reason for such a tony unit.

 Calling the windscreen "foil" is a bit of a misnomer, as the ti is quite sturdy.
 The windscreen has a few bends built into it that allow it to hook together at two different widths, to best suit different pots.
 It then rests on hooks built into the stand.
 The burner adapter is a pentagonal bit of wire intended to give the Evernew burner better purchase inside the stand.
 The burner is only just wide enough to sit inside the stand, though my sample was stable enough, and I never found the adapter necessary.
 The whole thing goes together emphatically and inspires confidence.